waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Outweight.md

 ---
 title: Outweight
 ---
+### 2025年09月013日 中国大陆
+Although modern technology has made international communication very easy, many business people still travel long distances for business meetings.
+Do the benefits of face-to-face meetings outweigh the disadvantages?

 ### 2025年08月09日 中国大陆
 There are more and more older workers working in companies.
 Does this trend have more advantages or disadvantages for a company?